ani-memes/AMII/README.md

 I primarily built the `Custom Assets` feature because I am a degenerate.
 This way I can have saucy anime content, without worrying about the plugin being removed for breaking any terms of service.
-Meaning the plugin will never come bundled with any NSFW content.
+Meaning this plugin will never come bundled with any NSFW content, but you can add it if you want!

 So if you are also an individual of culture you can tag various assets as `Suggestive`.
-If you use `Auto Labeling` (I don't see why you wouldn't), there will be a `suggestive` directory created.
+If you use `Auto Labeling` (I don't see why you would not), there will be a `suggestive` directory created.
 In the `suggestive` directory, you'll see child directories. that correspond to same categories at the top level.

-Those directories work the same way, just plop your assets into those directories.
+Those directories work the same way as the regular auto-tag directories.
+Just plop your assets into those directories.
 When MIKU scans your custom assets directory, they will auto tag the categories & mark the asset as `Suggestive`.

-I also added `Toggle suggestive mode` action that allows you to quickly switch back to a pure and innocent weeb.
+I also added `Toggle suggestive mode` action that allows you to quickly switch to appearing like a pure and innocent weeb.
 No assets tagged as suggestive will show up (even in the settings menu).
 When the coast is clear, you can switch back to being a degenerate.